info@GlobalSpotlightAwards.com | +44 (0) 207 112 4846

 Apr

-Spotlight on judges: Insights from Riddhi Bhasker, Product Manager at Kyra
+Spotlight on judges: Insights from Riddhi Bhasker, Product Manager

 As part of the Global Spotlight Awards 2026, the Spotlight on Judges Series introduces the experts behind the judging process, those shaping what excellence looks like across technology, AI, data, and cybersecurity.